Sxmurai/link-shortener/README.md

 # link-shortener
-My attempt to make a glitch link shortner, because I can.
+My attempt to make a link shortner, because I can.